wischmcj/canopyHydrodynamics/README.md

 </p>

 ## 1,000 ft view
    CanoPyHydro was developed in the process of authoring [A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points]('https://doi.org/10.1111/2041-210X.14378').
-Said paper, and the code within this repository, represents a collaboration between non-academic data professional Collin Wischmeyer, environmental science researcher [Professor John Van Stan](https://expertise.csuohio.edu/csufacultyprofile/detail.cfm?FacultyID=j_vanstan) with notable contributions from industry geo-scientis [Travis Swanson](https://thewaterinstitute.org/our-team/travis-swanson).
-Likewise, this tool relies on the data collected and the ideas/input from several graduate students working in Cleveland State University's ['Wet Plant Lab'](https://www.researchgate.net/lab/Wet-Plant-Lab-John-Toland-Van-Stan).
+The current (10/2024) version of CanoPyHydro provides basis of functionality that empowers researchers and practitioners with new perspectives on rainfall distribution in forested and urban environments.

 ## Summary

-This version of CanoPyHydro was created to provide a basis of functionality that empowers researchers and practitioners with new a perspective on rainfall distribution in forested and urben environments.
-Future versions will improve and extend this functionally, using the needs of the research community to inform its focus.

-CanoPyHydro provides users access to an innovative, bottom-up approach to estimation precipitation redistribution.
-By enriching QSM data with additional structure via graph based hydrological models, canoPyHydro allows for the percise delineation of:'
+CanoPyHydro takes an innovative, bottom-up approach to estimation precipitation redistribution by.
+By enriching Lidar-derived QSM data with additional structure via graph based hydrological models, canoPyHydro allows for the percise delineation of:'

 - Stemflow and throughfall generating areas of the canopy
 - The 'drip points' to which throughfall is directed - complete with their relative volumes